 Charging is one of the essential processes at Tesla.
-At the same time, it is a controversially discussed component of the prejudices that still exist, which prevent some people from using electric cars.
+At the same time, it is a controversially discussed component of the prejudices that still exist, which put some people off electric cars.
 Accordingly, manufacturers can also make a name for themselves here with good values and smooth processes and convince interested parties.

-Tesla has been at the forefront with its Supercharger network for years and offers its customers an outstanding charging experience.
+Tesla has been at the forefront for years with its Supercharger network and offers its customers an excellent charging experience.

 However, as a Tesla driver there are a few things to consider.
-For this reason, we have put together this charging guide for you.
+That's why we've put together this charging guide for you.
 Using the most popular Tesla, the Model 3, as an example, we explain everything you need to know about charging.

 Tesla Model 3: Charging performance